by Danny Schweers, November 30, 2022.

 The first item is a question.
 Twice, in the second chapter of Jeremiah, the Houses of Jacob and Israel are chastised for not asking “Where is God?” — as though that question were central to faith.
 Usually faith is characterized by statements and creeds, not questions.
 In worship services, we recite the Nicene Creed or the Apostles Creed.
 We do not ask, “Where is God?”

 “Where is God?” is a question I like.

 It is a question of the moment, asking us to look around.
-It is us seeking to find God in our lives now.
+It asks us to seek God in our lives now.
 It is not so much an acknowledgement that we have lost track of God as it is an exhortation to look, and to continue looking, for a living being who wants to be found.
-If it is a question central to faith, it is because it forces us to look around us.
+If it is a question central to faith, it is because it forces us to seek God afresh.
 Where is God in our souls?
 Our lives?
 Our church?
 Our community?
 Our nation?
 The world?

 Living Water and Cisterns

 “My people have committed two sins: They have forsaken me, the spring of living water, and have dug their own cisterns, broken cisterns that cannot hold water.”

 Here in Delaware, springs of living water are common.
 There is one in the cellar of my home every time we have a heavy rain.
 Spring houses are a feature of the surrounding countryside.
 But in a desert climate like Palestine, water is precious.
 Water springing from the ground is rare.
 In that context, it is a powerful thing for God to say, “I am a spring of living water.”

 Cisterns are usually underground storage tanks for water.
 The idea is to keep water for times when it is needed.
 Cisterns that leak, that cannot hold water, are useless.
 Water goes in but disappears.
 It is not there when needed.